cdl-geneseo/geneseo-dictionary/R/Rolling.md

 # Rolling

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rolling

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (adj.)
 Reaction to the drug Ecstasy. &quot;I was rolling while dancing at the club last night.&quot; Source: Dictionary of Geneseo English 2001.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=rolling ; the entry is probably not specific to Geneseo.
 Dinki.